Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/DEVLOG-Maddie.md

 off the MVP, and we mostly just talked about what else needed to be completed or tweaked by next week.
 Only Robby pushed so I didn't mess things up.
 We changed the color of the board to be prettier (a light brown :D!) and allow for the pieces to be seen more easily.
 At home, I continued to work on castling because it currently does not work properly (~1 hour).

+### 2025-06-03 - I defeated castling.
+In class, we discussed what was left to be done of our project.
+I have to at least finish the castling function and make the preset boards for showcasing the game's features by Friday.
+Robby has the other stuff.
+One of us will probably make the move history bar later.
+Additionally, I identified some problem areas with my code regarding castling, and I looked at them more closely when I got home.
+Then, I finally got castling to work as intended (~45 minutes, not including class time).